 C-500 Tracking Participant Progress

-C-501: Follow-up Services During and After Training
+C-501: Follow-Up Services During and After Training

 Boards must ensure that after a Trade Adjustment Assistance (TAA) program participant begins training activities, Workforce Solutions Office staff follows up with the participant on a regular basis.
-A good time to assess progress is when the participant comes to the Workforce Solutions Office to sign for support service items (e.g., bus tokens and gas vouchers).
+A good time to assess progress is when the participant comes to the Workforce Solutions Office to sign for support service items (for example, bus tokens and gas vouchers).

 Workforce Solutions Office staff may use the following criteria to evaluate a participant’s progress in training: